liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

-For instance, if you set this up for the Lunar Resort's development network, users in that site could use *developers.lunar-resort.com* to get to their site, provided that the Lunar Resort portal's network administrators created the domain name and pointed it to the Liferay server.
+For instance, if you set this up for the Lunar Resort's development network, users in that site could use *developers.lunar-resort.com* to get to their site, provided that the Lunar Resort instance's network administrators created the domain name and pointed it to the Liferay server.

-To set this up, the DNS name *developers.lunar-resort.com* should point to your portal's IP address first.
+To set this up, the DNS name *developers.lunar-resort.com* should point to your instance's IP address first.
 Then enter *http://developers.lunar-resort.com* in the Virtual Host tab for the Developers site.
 This helps users quickly access their site without having to recall an extended URL.
+The *Site URL* option is listed under the Basic Information tab.

 #### Analytics